potocpav/potocpav.github.io/_posts/2020-12-12-functional-programming.markdown

 We have seen how different characteristics of functional programming arise from insisting on descriptive types.
 The main take-away is that functional programming does one thing better than other approaches: it better utilizes the type system.

 This doesn't mean that FP is overall better for software development.
 Perhaps in the process of being pedantic with types we arrived at a paradigm that is too impractical for everyday use.
-Discussing whether this the case, and showing how effectful systems can be written in a purely functional style may be the topic of a future blog post.
+Discussing whether this the case, and showing how effectful systems can be written in a purely functional style, may be the topic of a future blog post.

 [^1]: If I'm wrong on this, please point it out in the comments.
 [^2]: C++ equivalent could exhibit undefined behavior if some of the invariants were broken.